shaloo/docs.arcana/docs/howto/mobile/react-native-get-started.md

 ---
-alias: react-native-quick-start
+alias: react-native-get-started
-title: 'Quick Start: React-Native Apps '
+title: 'Get Started: React-Native Apps'
 description: 'Get Started quickly with mobile apps built with React-Native by following these step-by-step instructions.
 Register the app, obtain a ClientID and then integrate the app with the Arcana Auth SDK.'
 arcana:
-  root_rel_path: ..
+  root_rel_path: ../..
 ---

-# Quick Start: React-Native Apps
+# Get Started: React-Native Apps

 {% include "./text-snippets/react-native-get-start.md" %}